bboymega/douyin-dl/README.md

 re
 ```
  # Disclaimer
  This program is for personal use only.
-Do not use it for commertial purpose or reuploading.
+Do not use it for commertial purpose or reuploading or anything that might result in a copyright strike.